 I’ll confess I’ve never been that big a fan of comic book movie adaptations.
 It always seemed kind of redundant to turn a movie based on a comic… back into a comic?
 And usually they’re an afterthought not really done by A-listers, anyway.
 For every Batman movie adaptation by Denny O’Neil, Jerry Ordway and José Luis Garcia Lopez, there are ten Thor or Green Lantern movie prequels.
 Souvenir magazines and “making of” books are alright if you love a movie, but I’ve never chased down a comic adaptation.
 Still, some really enjoy them.

 The Christopher Reeve Superman movies of my childhood were pop culture phenomena and continue to have a special place in fan lore.
-Despite the legendary status of the first two, in particular, neither received comic adaptations upon their release or since (although an adaptation was done for Superman IV: The Quest for Peace and a humorous, quasi-adaptation for Superman III).
+Despite the legendary status of the first two, in particular, neither received comic adaptations upon their release or since.
 That is, until 2006.

 The second chapter picks up where part 1 left off and is about Ma Kent.
 More Donner scenes are adapted in this issue, if a little more loosely, but still nicely.
 You can practically picture young Aaron Smolinski smiling at Glen Ford when he picks up his truck, drawn almost shot for shot from the original in the first few pages.
 Towards the end of this chapter we see Clark leaving the planet to go see if a new planet that appeared in the galaxy is truly Krypton, the explanation for his five year absence at the beginning of Returns.
 Here is where the book begins to turn more from being an adaptation of Donner toward setting up Returns, bridging some of the gap between the films.